Skip to content

 self._apply_risk_budgets()

-- Check which strategies have active regimes (is_regime_active()) - Apply policy to allocate risk across active instruments - Call set_risk_per_trade() on each strategy - Inactive strategies receive default_risk_per_trade
+- Check which strategies have active regimes (is_regime_active()) - Apply policy to allocate risk across active sleeves - Call set_risk_per_trade() on each strategy - Inactive strategies receive default_risk_per_trade

 Phase 3: Evaluate Signals